ChristinaSchmidt1/Mitochondria_in_Intestinal_Lipid-transport/README.md

 - `ORA_Log2FCsm-1_padj0.05_7Days-TGvWT.csv`

 ### Proteomics
-The Proteomics data of the IECs will be deposited with the manuscript (under revision).
+The Proteomics data of the IECs have been deposited to the ProteomeXchange Consortium via the PRIDE43 partner repository with the dataset identifier PXD026934.
 MS-based proteome data acquisition and analysis has been performed by the Krüger Lab, CECAD Research Center, Faculty of Medicine, University Hospital Cologne, Germany.
 Input data are available in the folder ***"InputData\Proteomics"***:

 - `20210328_proteinGroups_TB.csv` (LFQ values and the results of  the differential expression analysis was provided by Theresa Bock, Krüger Lab)
 - `Petros et al_Mouse-ETC-Complexes.csv` (Mitochondria electron transport chain complexes from [Petros et al.](https://www.cell.com/cell-reports/comments/S2211-1247(17)31412-2))